NetApp/FSx-ONTAP-samples-scripts/Monitoring/auto-add-cw-alarms/README.md

 There are two ways you can invoke this script (Python program).
 Either from a computer that has Python installed, or you could install it as a Lambda function.
 If you want to run it as a Lambda function, a CloudFormation template is included in the repo that will:
 - Create a role that will allow the Lambda function to:
     - List AWS regions.
-So it can scan all regions for FSx for ONTAP file systems and volumes.
+This is so it can scan all regions for FSx for ONTAP file systems and volumes.
     - List the FSx for ONTAP file systems.
     - List the FSx volume.
     - List the CloudWatch alarms.